matteo14c/CorGAT/Documentation/source/func_annotation.rst

 Please notice, that to work properly ``annotate.pl`` needs to have access (read) several annotation files which provide the different types of functional annotations.
 If these files are not available, the program will exit with an error, complaining that one or more of the files are missing.

 These files that are **strictly required** and can be downloaded from the current github repository.
-The repository itself is updated on a 2 week basis.
+The repository itself is updated on a monthly.
 So it is **highly advised** that the latest version of the files should be downloaded **before** you perform functional annotation.
+The most recent version of each file is downloaded automatically in the Galaxy and docker instances.

 .. warning::

-   In the Galaxy and docker version, these files are updated automatically.
    All the files need to be (and normally are) in the **same folder** from which ``annotate.pl`` is executed.

 The annotation files, all in simple text format include:
 #. *genetic_code* -> 3 column file with the standard genetic code